socketsupply/nat-traversal-spec/SPEC.md

     - IF we have sent a packet within `CONNECTING_MAX_TIME` time, early return
     - IF we have sent or received a message within the `KEEP_ALIVE_TIMEOUT`
       - this peer will call .retryPing() to be sure it is already connected
+        - the first argument MUST be `Peer`
+        - the second argument MUST be `MsgConnect.timestamp`
   - IF `MsgConenct.address` is equal to this `.publicAddress` property
     - Both peers are on the same local network, send a `MsgRelay` containing a `MsgLocal` back to `MsgConnect.id`
   - IF this `.nat` is `Easy` AND `MsgConnect.nat` is `easy` OR `MsgConnect.nat` is `Satitc`